What is sports medicine?

 - If you can't play— rest and rehab.

 - If you can't rehab— consider surgery.

 What kind of athletes does Dr Shepard see?

-Dr Shepard takes care of athletes throughout Southern California - including professional athletes, olympians, and amateur athletes of all ages.
-Dr Shepard is directly involved with the care of the Univeristy of California at Irvine athletes, Chapman University, Santa Ana College, Servite High School, Villa Park High School, and Crean Lutheran High School.
+Dr Shepard takes care of athletes throughout Southern California - including professional athletes, Olympians, and amateur athletes of all ages.
+Dr Shepard is directly involved with the care of the University of California at Irvine athletes, Chapman University, Santa Ana College, Servite High School, Villa Park High School, and Crean Lutheran High School.